6 Best Window Blinds and Shades for Reducing Dust and Allergens

 Unscented Candles

-Scented candles provide a luscious aroma for your home and create a relaxing ambience.
+Scented candles provide a luscious aroma for your home and create a relaxing ambiance.
 But if you have allergies, stay away from fragrances.
 Unfortunately, they can cause sneezing spells and irritation.
 Instead, you can use unscented beeswax candles.

-Natural Blanket Fibers
+Natural Blanket Fibres

 Most synthetic blankets are made from dyes and fabrics that can cause irritation to your sinuses.
 There’s no way to avoid coming into contact with your covers and throws, so it’s important to use the proper throws and comforters.
 If you notice that the blankets that you use make you itch, that’s a sign that they’re not good to use.